-- 6. failure of third party payors to complete testing with the Company, or to accept or remit transactions in HIPAA-required standard transaction and code set format on and after October 16, 2003, could result in an interruption in the Company's cash flow unless regulatory relief from the requirements is obtained; - 7. increased competition, including price competition; - 8. changes in payor mix, including an increase in capitated managed-cost health care; - 9. failure to obtain and retain new customers and alliance partners, or a reduction in tests ordered or specimens submitted by existing customers; - 10.failure to integrate newly acquired businesses and the cost related to such integration; - 11.adverse results in litigation matters; - 12.inability to attract and retain experienced and qualified personnel; - 13.failure to maintain the Company's days sales outstanding levels; - 14.decrease in credit ratings by Standard & Poor's and/or Moody's; - 15.failure to develop or acquire licenses for new or improved technologies, or if customers use new technologies to perform their own tests; and - 16.failure in the Company's information technology systems resulting in an increase in testing turnaround time or billing processes.
+6. failure of third party payors to complete testing with the Company, or to accept or remit transactions in HIPAA-required standard transaction and code set format, could result in an interruption in the Company's cash flow;

+7. increased competition, including price competition;

+8. changes in payor mix, including an increase in capitated managed-cost health care;

+9.failure to obtain and retain new customers and alliance partners, or a reduction in tests ordered or specimens submitted by existing customers;

+10.failure to integrate newly acquired businesses and the cost related to such integration;

+11.adverse results in litigation matters;

+12.inability to attract and retain experienced and qualified personnel;

+13.failure to maintain the Company's days sales outstanding levels;

+14.decrease in credit ratings by Standard & Poor's and/or Moody's;

+15.failure to develop or acquire licenses for new or improved technologies, or if customers use new technologies to perform their own tests;

+16.inability to commercialize newly licensed tests or technologies or to obtain appropriate reimbursements for such tests;

+17.inability to obtain and maintain adequate patent and other proprietary rights protection of our products and services and successfully enforce our proprietary rights;

+18.the scope, validity and enforceability of patents and other proprietary rights held by third parties which might impact on our ability to develop, perform, or market our tests or operate our business; and

+19.failure in the Company's information technology systems resulting in an increase in testing turnaround time or billing processes.